Goodbye, Don Glees!: Plot

-The next day they find the drone and return, only to see that nearly everyone has forgotten about the fire.
+The next day, they find the drone and return, only to see that nearly everyone has forgotten about the fire.
 But days later, Drop dies.
 A devastated Roma destroys the Don Glees clubhouse in grief.
 But among the wreckage, they find two bottles of Coca-Cola with a map of Iceland drawn on it.
 Drop had drawn this map with an "x" for the telephone booth.
 The two friends decide to fly all the way to Iceland to find the booth.
-After several days of hiking, they find a gigantic waterfall that they guess is Drop's golden waterfall.
+After several days of hiking, they find a waterfall that they guess is Drop's golden waterfall.
 Nearby, they find the phone booth, complete with a working phone.
-Toto sees the phone number, and realizes that he called this very number by mistake when he tried to call Tivoli.
+Toto sees the number, and realizes that he called this very number by mistake when he tried to call Tivoli.
 They deduce that Drop picked up the phone when they called the wrong number, inspiring him to seek Toto and Roma out.
 They also found a note left by Drop describing his treasure as friends who will help him on his last adventure.